 No right of privacy exists in the use of technological resources.
+Users should not assume that files or communications created or transmitted using school system technological resources or stored on services or hard drives of individual computers will be private.
 School system administrators or individuals designated by the superintendent may review files, monitor all communication, and intercept e-mail messages to maintain system integrity and to ensure compliance with board policy and applicable laws and regulations.
 School system personnel shall monitor on-line activities of individuals who access the Internet via a school-owned computer.